Dashboards are a way to organize previously saved stories and combine them with other contextual items such as text, images, and embedded content.

 - The sheer number of navigation pathways can also make a dashboard more complex.

 d) Define the production process

 Identify the data source or sources you want to include in your dashboards.
-Think about the data structure as well as the required manipulation including construction and bases.
+Consider the data structure and the required manipulation, including construction and bases.
 Confirm design requirements and brand guidelines.

 Keep in mind:

 The complexity of data, e.g., if the data is not in a way that is conducive to the type of analyses required from it, the time required to manipulate the data introduces additional complexity.

 The complexity of the content, e.g., are calculations required to construct the required content.